New South Wales

 Sydney is the Capital of NSW and the largest city in Australia.
 The city is built around Port Jackson, which includes Sydney Harbour.
 It is the largest financial centre in Australia, and it is, of course, one of the top tourist destinations.
 Sydney has the most recognisable and most beautiful harbour in the world, and the Sydney Opera House is famous for its spectacular white sails and its amazing acoustics.

-Sydney is also home to beautiful Bondi Beach, Australia's most famous beach and an Aussie icon.
-If you go to Sydney there are at least three places you have to visit, the Sydney Opera House, the Sydney Harbour Bridge and of course Bondi Beach.
-If you would like to learn more about Australia's famous Bondi Beach check out Bondi Beach Australia.
+If you would like to know more about Australia's famous Bondi Beach check out Bondi Beach Australia.
 A great site for information, activities, events and much more to do with Bondi.

 NSW is a diverse state with Australia's highest mountain, Mount Kosciuszko, Bathurst, the oldest inland town in Australia, the black opal area of Lightning Ridge, the scenic views of the beautiful Blue Mountains region, the Country Music Festival city of Tamworth, the amazing Dubbo zoo, the red sand hills of the outback corner country, the sparkling beaches that stretch from north to south and, of course, the beautiful harbour city of Sydney, all of this and more makes New South Wales a popular tourist destination.